PENN Entertainment Inc. (PENN) Stock: Analyzing the Market Value

 PENN) stock’s latest price update

-PENN Entertainment Inc. (NASDAQ: PENN)’s stock price has increased by 3.33 compared to its previous closing price of 27.89.
-However, the company has seen a gain of 2.20% in its stock price over the last five trading days.
+PENN Entertainment Inc. (NASDAQ: PENN)’s stock price has decreased by -0.34 compared to its previous closing price of 29.28.
+Nevertheless, the company has seen a gain of 4.63% in its stock price over the last five trading days.
+Barron’s reported on 12/14/22 that PENN and Caesars Stocks Get Downgrades as Spending on Gaming Flattens

 PENN’s Market Performance

-PENN’s stock has risen by 2.20% in the past week, with a monthly drop of -5.60% and a quarterly drop of -2.31%.
-The volatility ratio for the week is 4.52% while the volatility levels for the last 30 days are 3.77% for PENN Entertainment Inc. The simple moving average for the last 20 days is 0.71% for PENN stock, with a simple moving average of -9.40% for the last 200 days.
+PENN Entertainment Inc. (PENN) has seen a 4.63% rise in stock performance for the week, with a -3.76% decline in the past month and a -0.31% plunge in the past quarter.
+The volatility ratio for the week is 3.08%, and the volatility levels for the past 30 days are at 3.81% for PENN.
+The simple moving average for the last 20 days is 3.09% for PENN stock, with a simple moving average of -8.22% for the last 200 days.

 Analysts’ Opinion of PENN